LibertyHomesteads/Ulex-LH/versions/README.md

   * Ensuring that Ulex's procedural rules can be enforced in such a community
   * Checking the legal references for code that may conflict with Liberty Homestead's vision and constitution
   * Adding changes to the original Ulex project that improve usability
+  * Clarifying Ulex-LH's role in reference to exterior and competing legal systems and enforcement bodies

 ## Introduction to [Version 1.2](1.2/)